This story was updated on Monday, May 9, 2022.

 - How to fight commission compression

-Another potential pressure point, albeit one that still includes many unknowns, are multiple lawsuits over commissions.
-Two of the suits were filed in 2019 and allege that the way agents share commissions between buyers’ and sellers’ amounts to antitrust violations.
+Another potential pressure point, albeit one that still includes many unknowns, is multiple lawsuits over commissions.
+Two of the suits were filed in 2019 and allege that the way agents share commissions between buyers and sellers amounts to antitrust violations.

 A third suit was filed late in 2020.

-It’s also worth noting the Department of Justice’s case against the National Association of Realtors (NAR) last year.
+It’s also worth pointing out the Department of Justice’s case against the National Association of Realtors (NAR) last year.
 The case raised several antitrust issues related to commission policies, among other things, and the trade group agreed in response to make a number of rule changes.
 The case initially looked like it would be settled quickly, but has since turned into an ongoing and acrimonious battle between the trade group and government regulators.

 Whatever happens, though, these cases highlight a trend toward increased legal and regulatory pressure on the conventional commission structure.